AliFarghadan/RSVD-Delta-t/README.md

 ## Install PETSc and SLEPc

 Proper installation of the PETSc and SLEPc libraries is crucial for setting up our package.
 For detailed instructions, please refer to the official installation guides:

-You can follow the instructions from the official websites:

 - [PETSc official installation guide](https://petsc.org/release/install)
 - [SLEPc official installation guide](https://slepc.upv.es/documentation/instal.htm)